nikitakot/nestjs-boilerplate/article/article-devto.md

 the client side.

-If we want to make some endpoints accessible only for signed-up users we need to create a authentication guard and then use it as an decorator above endpoint definition.
+If we want to make some endpoints accessible only for signed-up users we need to create an authentication guard and then use it as a decorator above an endpoint definition.

 **src/auth/graphql-auth.guard.ts**